Our Pick of the Best Italian Restaurants in London

 Coming from the acclaimed Parisian restaurant group, Big Mamma, this loud, proud Capri-inspired eatery landed in Shoreditch last summer and has been creating a stir ever since.
 The restaurant sits across two flamboyantly-designed floors, offering a taste of Italy wherever you look.
 And that’s before you’ve even glanced at the menu…

-This neighbourhood eatery might be one of the lesser known on our list, but to in-the-know locals, it’s a firm favourite.
+This neighbourhood eatery might be one of the lesser known on our list of the best Italian restaurants in London, but to in-the-know locals, it’s a firm favourite.
 The warm Italian atmosphere spills out onto the outdoor terrace tables whatever the day, whatever the weather.
 Go on a Friday evening when their piano player really brings la dolce vita.

 Bocca di Lupo

 Looking for somewhere to celebrate a special occasion?
 Whether it’s a big birthday or just the end of a long week, then book a table at Bocca di Lupo.
 It’s won many an award since opening its doors in 2008 and has since become somewhat of a classic amongst London’s Italian eateries.